Updated on by Sarina

 Household chlorine bleach is better used on cellulosic fibers ie you should use it only on fabrics like Cotton, Linen, Ramie, Jute Hemp, and Rayon.
 Do not use bleach on silk, spandex, wool fabrics.
 Polyester and other synthetic fabrics can be damaged with bleach.

 Dark colors are preferred obviously – only then will the effect of the bleach stand out.

 The effect of bleach on the fabric depends on the exposure time and the color of the fabric.

 Usually the color of dark colors fades where you apply bleach.
-If you want white color, you can keep bleach on the fabric for a super long time but in this case you risk damaging the fibers.
-But a lighter/faded color is acquired quite easily.
+If you want white color, you can keep bleach on the fabric for 20 minutes or so.

 When you use bleach on a black colored t-shirt, you will get an orange color – more a burnished brown color.
 Navy blue also turns orange.
 Other dark colors turn a lighter color.

 Though bleach printing is an interesting way of designing on a t-shirt, it is not the best way, because you will be dealing with chlorine bleach and you have to be careful not to damage your lungs, eyes, nose and I don’t know what else.